sorin-ionescu/prezto/modules/tmux/README.md

 To enable this feature, add the following line to *zshrc*:

-    zstyle ':omz:module:tmux' auto-start 'yes'
+    zstyle ':prezto:module:tmux' auto-start 'yes'

-It will create a background session named _#OMZ_ and attach every new shell to it.
+It will create a background session named _#Prezto_ and attach every new shell to it.

 To avoid keeping open sessions, this module sets `destroy-unattached off` on the background session and `destroy-unattached on` on every other session